 Sweet Potatoes - Key Growing Information

 CULTURE: Sweet potatoes grow best in well-drained, sandy loam soil with a pH of about 6.5.
 You will receive bare-root slips.
-It is normal for them to be wilted, dry, or pale in color from shipping.
+The slips may be dry, wilted, pale or brown in color when they arrive — this is normal.
+Slips may or may not have visible roots.
+A lack of visible roots does not negatively impact viability or yield.
 If planting must be delayed, wrap the root end of the slips in moist paper towels, keeping the leaves and stems dry.
 Place upright and keep at room temp., out of direct sunlight and wind.
 Plant out as soon as danger of frost has passed, and soil temp. is at least 60°F (16°C).
 In cold regions, black plastic mulch may help to warm the soil and is recommended.
 Plant slips 3-4" deep in raised beds 10-18" apart in rows 36-60" apart.
-Keep well irrigated until plants are established.
+Keep well-irrigated until plants are established.

 DISEASES: Avoid diseases such as scurf with crop rotation and by removing all plant debris after harvest.